jariarkko/arch-model-t/draft-arkko-iab-data-minimization-principle.md

 highlight the need for addressing other, remaining issues.
 Particularly when adversaries have increased their pressure against other avenues of attack.
-New adversaries and risks have arisen, e.g., due to availability of large, centralized information sources, or with the endpoints whose interests are not aligned with their peers or users.
+New adversaries and risks have arisen, e.g., due to increasing amount of information stored in various Internet services, or with the services whose interests are not aligned with their users.

 In short, attacks are migrating towards the currently easier targets, which no longer necessarily include direct attacks on traffic